 To be effective, wind erosion monitoring requires explicit articulation of objectives for which monitoring information can be interpreted and translated into management actions (Lindenmayer et al., 2013; Fischman and Ruhl, 2016).
 Management objectives should be developed to express desired targets for changes in wind erosion and/or air quality.
 Monitoring objectives should establish quantitative guidelines for detecting change in targets associated with management objectives (Figure 1).
-They define desired values, or changes in value, of indicators of wind erosion for some proportion of an assessment area and time period that should be detected at a certain confidence level relative to a benchmark.
-Indicators of wind erosion can be measurements, or derived from measurements, that can be collected in the field or by remote sensing using cost-effective and repeatable methods and are accessible to and interpretable by practitioners (land managers, agencies, and policy makers).
+Monitoring objectives define desired values, or changes in value, of indicators of wind erosion for some proportion of an assessment area and time period that should be detected at a certain confidence level relative to a benchmark.
+Indicators of wind erosion are variables that can be derived or directly measured in the field or by remote sensing using cost-effective and repeatable methods and are accessible to and interpretable by practitioners (land managers, agencies, and policy makers).
 Benchmarks are indicator values, or ranges of values, that describe desired conditions defined by management objectives and trigger the need to adjust management practices, collect additional data, or indicate management success.
-Identifying a core set of wind erosion indicators, methods to establish benchmarks, and design of credible systems to detect change would enable practitioners to use monitoring data to make objective and decisive decisions about the effectiveness of wind erosion management, and when current management strategies should be reviewed, amended, or changed altogether.
+Identifying a core set of wind erosion indicators, methods to establish benchmarks, and design of credible systems to detect change enables practitioners to use monitoring data to make objective and decisive decisions about the effectiveness of wind erosion management, and when current management strategies should be reviewed, amended, or changed altogether.

-The most coordinated approaches currently used to monitor wind erosion and blowing dust are meteorological and aerosol monitoring networks.
+The most coordinated approaches currently used to measure and monitor indicators of wind erosion and blowing dust are meteorological and aerosol monitoring networks.
 Examples include the global Aerosol Robotic Network (AERONET), US Interagency Monitoring of Protected Visual Environments (IMPROVE), Campaign on Atmospheric Aerosol Research network of China (CARE-China), and Australian DustWatch program (Leys et al., 2008).
 Satellite observations and numerical modeling also support these monitoring efforts and provide early warning; e.g., as part of the World Meteorological Organization’s (WMO) Sand and Dust Storm Warning Advisory and Assessment System, SDS-WAS (WMO, 2015).
 However, with few exceptions (e.g., Leys et al., 2009; Love et al., 2019) these networks do not address which areas are eroding, and why, with enough accuracy to inform management.
 Recent developments in remote sensing (e.g., Chappell et al., 2019) and monitoring of global rangelands has increased the amount of data needed to identify and characterize dust source regions, e.g., the US Bureau of Land Management’s (BLM) public lands Assessment, Inventory and Monitoring (AIM) program, Natural Resources Conservation Service’s (NRCS) private lands National Resources Inventory (NRI), Australian Terrestrial Ecosystem Research Network’s (TERN) AusPlots, and Mongolian National Agency for Meteorology and Environmental Monitoring (NAMEM).
 However, data collected by these programs have largely not yet been utilized to inform wind erosion assessments and management (Webb et al., 2017b).
 This is because the capacity to obtain indicators of wind erosion from these datasets has not always been apparent to practitioners, along with approaches to establish benchmarks to interpret monitoring data to guide management actions.